isomerpages/mse/pages/research-and-innovation.md

 	<div class="accordion-content">
 		<p>The National Innovation Challenges (NICs) are periodic open innovation calls for academia and industry to work with public agencies to develop practical and impactful solutions to large and complex problems facing Singapore.
 By bringing industry partners, public agencies, and innovators to work on the identified challenges, these calls seek to harness Singapore’s vast research and innovation capabilities to develop new technologies to sustain our long-term growth and resilience.
 NEA and Enterprise Singapore (ESG) have jointly launched <a href="https://www.nea.gov.sg/industry-transformation-map/innovation-calls-and-request-for-proposals">innovation calls and request for proposals</a> for industry solutions as part of the NIC.</p>
 		<p>NEA has established a <a href="https://www.nea.gov.sg/industry-transformation-map/regulatory-sandbox">regulatory sandbox</a> under the <a href="https://www.nea.gov.sg/industry-transformation-map">Environmental Services Industry Transformation Map</a> (ES ITM) to create an environment for experimentation, to promote innovation in Singapore’s environmental services industry.
 It allows the regulator to assess the impact of the new technologies and solutions before determining the appropriate regulatory adjustments.
 Interested parties can apply to experiment with innovative environmental services-related technologies and solutions in a controlled environment within a fixed duration, without compromising environmental, public health and safety aspects.</p>
-		<p>Under the <a href="https://www.nea.gov.sg/industry-transformation-map/incubate">Innovating and Curating Better Automation and Technologies for Environmental Services (INCUBATE) Programme</a>, NEA partners technology and service providers as well as premises owners to address challenges in environmental services by conducting trials of technologies and innovatons, and sharing the results and learning of such trials.</p>
+		<p>Under the <a href="https://www.nea.gov.sg/industry-transformation-map/incubate">Innovating and Curating Better Automation and Technologies for Environmental Services (INCUBATE) Programme</a>, NEA partners technology and service providers as well as premises owners to address challenges in environmental services by conducting trials of technologies and innovations, and sharing the results and learning of such trials.</p>
 	</div>
 </div>